 - Whether you’d call yourself a “social entrepreneur” – the key is that your idea or organisation is committed to helping those in need or improving a community.

-The Start Up programme will run in locations across the UK.
-We will confirm locations in early 2018.
+The Start Up programme runs in a range of locations across the UK.

 You’ll learn about how to:

 - Set up your organisation, using a suitable legal structure